 Evernote for Smart Phones

-An Evernote app is available for all major Smart Phones – iPhone, Android, Windows Phone, and Blackberry – as well as for the iPad.
+An Evernote app is available for iOS and Android devices.
 Take notes on the go, snap a picture, record a voice memo.
 Allow your phone to auto-tag the note with your location.
 Then access it later from your computer.

 Let’s say you’re writing a review of a new restaurant that you discovered…